n4anii/IronstoneITironstone-managedservice-workforce/Device Configuration/PowerShell/Intune MDM/Ironstone Apps/IronSync/README.md

 ### Onboard new customer - OfficeTemplates edition
 #### Azure Storage Account \ Blog Storage
 ##### Create Azure Storage Account
 For settings not mentioned here use common sense.
+Should preferably be on the same subscription where you manage Intune / BPTW.
 * Performance: Standard
 * Account kind: BlobStorage
 * Replication: Locally-redundant storage (LRS)